dmitrypol/dmitrypol.github.io/_drafts/rabbitmq-sns-sqs.md

 ### Logstash

 Sometimes instead of writing code to work with data we use various ETL tools.
-Logstash is a powerful tool that originally started for moving log data into ElasticSearch.
+Logstash is a powerful tool that originally started for moving log data into Elasticsearch.
 It can be extended with various plugins to move data in an out of various data stores.

 https://www.elastic.co/guide/en/logstash/6.1/plugins-outputs-sns.html